busycaesar/MERN_Stack_Template/Frontend/README.md

-# Frontend - MERN Stack Template (Currently in development!)
+# Frontend - MERN Stack Template
 ## Description

 This is the Frontend of the MERN Stack Template which is developed with react + vite.
 It runs on PORT 5173.